playtena/Match3Test/README.md

 ### Objective
 Implement match3 game with basic gameplay functionality.
 Game should be implemented using Unity game engine.
-Required assets can be found in this repo in "Assets" folder.

 ### Game description